How Air Products Makes its Money: Revenue Breakdown

 How Does Air Products Make its Money?

 Air Products and Chemicals is one of the world’s largest industrial gas companies, supplying atmospheric gases (oxygen, nitrogen, argon), process gases (hydrogen, helium, carbon dioxide), and specialty gases to customers in refining, chemicals, metals, electronics, manufacturing, food, and healthcare.
-The company operates on a long-term, take-or-pay contract model where customers agree to purchase minimum volumes over 15-20 years, providing exceptional revenue visibility.
-Air Products has positioned itself as a first mover in clean hydrogen, investing billions in blue and green hydrogen megaprojects globally.
+The company operates on a long-term, take-or-pay contract model where customers agree to purchase minimum volumes over 15-20 year periods, providing exceptional revenue visibility.

 Air Products (APD) Business Model